Instructions: Medicare Coverage Related to Investigational Device Exemption (IDE) Studies

 Request Review Process

-CMS will review each complete submission within approximately thirty days.
+CMS will review each complete submission within approximately thirty business days.
 Study sponsors that have been disapproved may submit revised protocols.
 Upon request, CMS can meet with study sponsors/applicants for coverage and provide feedback about favorable study protocol adjustments to help improve the likelihood of approval upon resubmission.

 Approved IDE Studies